Generic name: dexrazoxane (dex ray ZOX ane)

 Since dexrazoxane is given by a healthcare professional as part of your chemotherapy treatment, you are not likely to miss a dose.

-Call your doctor if you miss a chemotherapy appointment.
+Call your doctor for instructions if you miss your chemotherapy appointment.

 What happens if I overdose?